Drug Test Detection Times

-Our labs are leaders in hair testing in business and legals environments as well (we work Psychemedics and Omega laboratories).
+Our lab, Omega Laboratories, is a leader in hair testing in business and legals environments.
 Generally, 90 days is also the pre-employment testing standard package.
 However, hair labs can analyze hair beyond the 90 day mark.
 It all depends on how long the hair submitted is.
 In court cases, for example, a hair lab can analyze an entire six inches of hair or more (which would indicate a year long timeframe).
 So, our information regarding detection times does not apply to court cases or necessarily all business situations.
 This should be kept in mind by someone who is interested in hair testing beyond that done with our products.

 Drugs can be detected in the hair on your head about 5-7 days after use.
 With body hair, it takes a longer time for the drugs to be detected, because body hair grows more slowly.
 The growth of body hair does not correlate to length as readily as the growth of head hair does, so it's hard to say that it takes X amount of days for drugs to enter body hair.
 The nature of body hair also means that if body hair is tested by a lab, the detection time will be longer.
 A sample of inch and a half body hair can reflect a period from anywhere up to 6 months to a year.
 It's a longer, vaguer time frame, and someone submitting body hair to a lab should be aware of this.